ExxLiang193/SATBSolver/README.md

 ## Support
 Currently only works for 4-part harmony.
 Infrastructure exists to execute 5- or 6-part harmony but there are hardcoded restrictions that will raise an error.

-Currently only a subset of chord modifications will properly work.
-The amount of code changes to make this work is small, but I'll get to it when I have the time.